Buffering the Vampire Slayer: Community

-Buffering the Vampire Slayer is financially supported by over 2,000 patrons on Patreon.
+Buffering the Vampire Slayer is financially supported by over 3,800 patrons on Patreon.

-It has also hosted a number of community events, including live episode recordings and the "Buffy Proms" of 2018 and 2019.
+Russo and Youngs have hosted multiple Buffering events, including live episode recordings and "Buffy Prom" held at Torrance High School, the filming location of Buffy the Vampire Slayer's Sunnydale High.

 Spin-offs

 Upon Buffering's commencement of Buffy Season 4 coverage, a spin-off podcast, Angel on Top, was created.
-Angel on Top was hosted by Brittany Ashley and Laura Zak in seasons 1-2, and is currently hosted by LaToya Ferguson and Morgan Luditch.
+Angel on Top discusses the TV show Angel and was hosted by Brittany Ashley and Laura Zak in seasons 1-2, and is currently hosted by LaToya Ferguson and Morgan Luditch.
 The show derives its name from a line in the Buffy the Vampire Slayer episode "Amends".
-This particular spin-off podcast discusses the TV show Angel.
 Buffering the Vampire Slayer and Angel on Top are released on alternating weeks.

-Following the conclusion of the seven seasons of Buffy, the hosts launched a new podcast under the banner Buffering: A Rewatch Adventure.
-The hosts follow a similar format to discuss The X-Files.
+Following the conclusion of their coverage of the seven seasons of Buffy, the hosts launched a new podcast under the banner Buffering: A Rewatch Adventure where they review other TV shows in a similar format.
+In one Buffering series called The eX Files, Russo and Youngs review The X-Files.

+Book

+Russo and Youngs published a joint memoir through St. Martin's Press on April 8, 2025 titled Slayers, Every One of Us: How One Girl in All the World Showed Us How to Hold On.
+It is narrated by both authors in alternating sections and tells the story of the creation of the podcast, the eventual end of their marriage, and the continuation of the podcast beyond the end of their romantic relationship.
+The title is a reference to Buffy's speech in the series finale, Chosen.
+The New York Times called it "[A] joyful ode to the awesome ability of pop-culture arcana to create a solid community."